 Phillip II, Alexander’s powerful father, hired Aristotle to be a court philosopher when he was about 40 years old.
 Aristotle was one of Plato’s students, but he wasn’t yet a famous philosopher.
 He would have taught the prince not only literature and philosophy, but also math and science.

 How did Aristotle shape the kind of person Alexander would become?
 Historians only have guesses.
-Alexander liked Homer’s works, and it is said that he slept with a copy of “The Iliad.”
+Alexander liked Homer’s works, and he slept with a copy of “The Iliad.”
 When Alexander led his army across the known world, he didn’t forget what he had learned in geography class.

 In a 1942 study of Alexander and Aristotle, Michael Tierney wrote, “Alexander’s campaigns led to great scientific advances, especially in the field of geography, and Aristotle is without a doubt to thank for that.”